bobiboMC/Keyboard-Jumper/README.md

 1. Main screen to enter the game.
 2. Game screen to play the game.
 3. Showing word to type.
-4. Showing max errors of mistype.
+4. Showing errors of mistype.
-5. changing shape.
+5. Changing your initial shape.
-6. Shape is jumping or jumping with spinning when type the word right.
+6. Jump modes: *SPIN*- **jump+spin** or *NORMAL*- only **jump**
+7. When typing correct word- jumping
+8. Achieve max mistypes - show game over screen
+9. Showing the time that pass until complete typing all words successfully